SUBMISSION DEADLINE: Monday 9 July 2018

 For more details, contact firstname.lastname@example.org or subscribe to the Arts and Health newsletter on the website.

-Executives in public and private hospitals, retirement villages, aged care and palliative care facilities
+Hospitals, retirement villages, aged care and palliative care facilities – managers and carers

-Local Government representatives from community cultural development, aged care and community health services and tourism services
+Local Government – community cultural development, aged care, community health services, tourism

-Education authorities, academics, teachers and medical and healthcare colleges
+Education – academics, teachers and medical and healthcare colleges